kotauskas/interprocess/README.md

 	badge if anything is wrong on any of those systems
 -	Certain `#[cfg]`-gated platform-specific features are supported with stable public APIs

+##### Explicit support with incomplete CI
+*OSes at this level: **FreeBSD**, **Android***

+-	Interprocess is expected to compile and succeed in running all tests – it would be a bug for it not to
+-	GitHub Actions only allows Clippy and Rustdoc to be run for those targets in CI (via cross-compilation) due to a lack of native VMs
+-	Certain `#[cfg]`-gated platform-specific features are supported with stable public APIs

 ##### Explicit support without CI
-*OSes at this level: **FreeBSD***
+*OSes at this level: currently none*

 -	Interprocess is expected to compile and succeed in running all tests – it would be a bug for it not to
--	Manual testing on local VMs is usually done before every release; CI is not provided solely because GitHub Actions selfishly ignores the existence of those wonderful systems
+-	Manual testing on local VMs is usually done before every release; no CI happens because those targets' standard library `.rlib`s cannot be installed via `rustup target add`
 -	Certain `#[cfg]`-gated platform-specific features are supported with stable public APIs

 ##### Support by association